republique-et-canton-de-geneve/php-symfony-base/README.md

 ### Use and configure an other database

 - Edit file .env the APP_DATABASE_URL define the database.
-- Run the command : php bin/console doctrine:migrations:migrate
+- Run the command :
+ cmd/console doctrine:database:create
+ cmd/console doctrine:schema:create